Is your Cadillac battery light on? Are you getting “Battery not charging” on your dashboard (DIC)?

 Battery Voltage Too Low

-If the battery in your Cadillac is discharged significantly and voltage is below 10 volts, a message will show on DIC stating BATTERY VOLTS LOW.
+If the battery in your Cadillac is discharged significantly and the voltage is below 10 volts, a message will show on DIC stating BATTERY VOLTS LOW.
 In such cases, you may need to jump-start your Cadillac.

 You will need to drive or let your Cadillac idle for at least 30 minutes or longer to charge the battery.
 Another option is to use a 12 Volt Battery Charger to bring your Cadillac battery back to fully charged status.

-Follow the steps below to check the battery, charging system, and alternator on Cadillac vehicles.
+Follow the steps below to check the Cadillac vehicle’s battery, charging system, and alternator.

 What you will need

 - Park your Cadillac in a safe area.
 Set the parking brakes and turn off the ignition.